OsmandLN/Brand_website_project/README.md

 # Brand_website_project
-## This is an brand website. ##

-### Why this project? ###
+### Why this project?

-*As a frontend developer who loves baseball a lot, building a baseball website page is an ideal way to practice must-have skills related to frontend field.*
+_As a frontend developer who loves baseball a lot, building a baseball agent website page is an ideal way to sharpen must-have skills related to frontend field._

-### Skills used in this project: ###
+### Skills used in this project:

 - HTML
 - CSS(SCSS)
 - Javascript
+- Express.js
 - RWD

-*Note:*
+_Note:_
 1.Breakpoint: 576px/768px/1024px

-*Users can -*

-- See the information of each product.
-- See the brand value of this brand.
-- See the services provided.
-- Read the customers' stories.
-- Leave a message through the form at the bottom of this website page.
-- Click each nav-link to move to each corresponding part.

-### How to start the project: ###
+### How to start the project:

 1. Clone the project.

    `git clone project_URL`